ansible/awx/docs/receptor_mesh.md

 **Execution-only** nodes have a minimal set of software requirements needed to participate in the receptor mesh and run jobs under ansible-runner with podman isolation.
 These _only_ run user-space jobs, and may be geographically separated (with high latency) from the control plane.
 They may not even have a direct connection to the cluster, and use other receptor **hop** nodes to communicate.
+The hop and execution-only nodes may be referred to collectively as the **execution plane**.

 **Hybrid** (control & execution nodes) are instances in the control plane that are allowed to run user-space jobs.